matrix-org/synapse/README.rst

 Troubleshooting
 ---------------

-You can use the federation tester to check if your homeserver is all set:
+You can use the federation tester to check whether your homeserver is all set:
 ``https://matrix.org/federationtester/api/report?server_name=<your_server_name>``
 If any of the attributes under "checks" is false, federation won't work.